 The Florida State Guardianship Association is dedicated to the protection of the dignity and rights of incapacitated persons and to increasing the professionalism of guardianship through education, networking and legislative action.

 The FSGA is approximately 500 members strong, made up of guardians, attorneys, care providers, fiduciaries, social workers, nurses, court personnel and many other disciplines, and many others make up this dynamic not for profit member organization.
-We have a statewide presence through our twelve chapters and our members meet regularly for education, training, networking and development in their own communities.
+We have a statewide presence through our thirteen chapters and our members meet regularly for education, training, networking and development in their own communities.
 To become a member click here.

 Find a Guardian, Attorney, Care Manager, or Other Professional by searching our electronic database of members.